Flames of Passion Avens

 An exciting variety that gives a summer long display of small, rounded, semi-double scarlet flowers held upon deep red stems; great plant for the front of borders or mixed containers; foliage is evergreen in mild winter areas

 Flames of Passion Avens features showy crimson round flowers rising above the foliage in mid spring.
 The flowers are excellent for cutting.
-It's serrated lobed leaves remain green in color throughout the season.
+Its serrated lobed leaves remain green in color throughout the season.
 The fruit is not ornamentally significant.
-The stems are dark red but aren't particularly outstanding.

 Flames of Passion Avens is an herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.